EliAndrewC/l7r/setting/l7r.md

 - All forms of soothsaying are divided into stable and unstable predictions (which is different from the distinction between certain and uncertain predictions).
 As explained earlier, stable predictions take themselves into account - they predict futures in which the result of the prediction is known and accounted for in the resulting choices made.
 Unstable predictions only tell you what would have happened if the prediction had never been made.

-- Khuyag describes his own death detectors as "in the worst of all situations", which is that it sometimes takes itself into consideration and other times does not.
+- Khuyag describes his own death detectors as "in the worst of all situations", which is that they sometimes take themselves into consideration and other times do not.
 Thus, if mass violent death is predicted at a certain location and you proceed to go to that location, you cannot be sure that the prediction didn't lead to violent deaths which would not have otherwise occurred.
 Khuyag is uncertain what factors make his detector sometimes give stable predictions and other times not - there are so many variables which could cause this that it may be impossible to ever determine.

 - Khuyag hopes that his next device will be able to solve this.
 It may not be possible even in theory to build a device which can always take itself into account - the Burning Words are said to do this, but they may be a creation of heaven and not formed by the hands of man.
 But according to Khuyag, "Master Khunbish says it should be within my capabilities to create a new version which never takes its own predictions into account."